Stuart Aubrey: Early life and education

 Stuart Aubrey was born on 28 December 1990 in Pinjarra, Western Australia, to Ronald Edward Aubrey, a mathematics teacher, and Christine Anne Aubrey, a disability support worker.
 He attended North Mandurah Primary School and Frederick Irwin Anglican School, completing up to year 11.
 He later did a Certificate IV in Adult Preparation Studies, which is equivalent to year 12, at Tuart College.

 Career

 Aubrey worked for almost seven years as a fly-in fly-out (FIFO) electrician in the resources industry.
 He joined the Labor party in 2011, when he was 21.
 He has also worked as a Labor staffer, including for Roger Cook and John Carey.

 Politics

 2021 election campaign

 In the 2021 state election, Aubrey contested the seat of Scarborough as a Labor candidate, going up against former Liberal Party leader Liza Harvey.
 Scarborough was watched closely during the campaign, as it was held by the formal Liberal leader, and it was a possible seat for Labor to win.
 On 13 March 2021, Aubrey won the seat of Scarborough with a 16.2% swing towards him.

 2025 election campaign

 In 2025, Aubrey was re-elected to retain the seat of Scarborough despite a -7.4% swing against him.

-Community criticism

-As of March 2025, Mr Aubrey has faced criticism for being unresponsive to his electorate.
-Following the criticisms, memes were prominently posted across social media (Facebook, Reddit) resulting in Mr Aubrey blocking many community members from accessing his Facebook page & tags.